TheBlueRuby/yet-another-metroidvania/README.md

 # Credits

-Yet Another Metroidvania by Mite Productions
+Yet Another Metroidvania by TheBluerRuby
+Published by Mite Productions

 YoYo Games for GameMaker
 Nintendo for inspiration